Patara - Pttara

 Patara Road Monument

-Various publications refer to the monument and the road list as “itinerarium,” “miliarium,” “stadiasmus” and “tabellarium,” but at this web site it will be referred to more generically as “Patara Road Monument.”
-The content of the inscriptions on the monument are listed below (Adapted from Sencer Şahin 2014; includes author’s restorations of unreadable sections.)
+Various publications refer to the monument and the road list as “itinerarium,” “miliarium,” “stadiasmus,” and “tabellarium,” but at this website it will be referred to more generically as “Patara Road Monument.”
+The content of the inscriptions on the monument is listed below.
+(Adapted from Sencer Şahin 2014; includes author’s restorations of unreadable sections.)

 To Tiberius Claudius, son of Drusus, Caesar Augustus Germanicus, Pontifex Maximus, with his fifth tribunician power, eleventh salutation as emperor, father of fatherland, and fourth consulate in prospect, the savior of their nation, (dedicated by) Lycians as Rome- and Caesar-loving loyal allies, for they were freed from mutiny and lawlessness and banditry by his divine foresight; after the conduct of state was (taken) from the incompetent majority and entrusted to councilors chosen from amongst noblest men, (and) by this means they (Lycians) were given the possession of the homeland by him (Emperor) through Quintus Veranius, legatus propraetore of Tiberius Claudius Caesar Augustus, they (Lycians) have recovered concord, the fair administration of justice and the ancestral laws.